AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 ## Hooking up the sensors
 ### BME280
 1. Solder the headers to the sensor PCB as shown in https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/assembly
 2. Use four DuPont jumper wires to connect the sensor to the Raspberry Pi via I2C.
 (See "Raspberry Pi wired with I2C" on https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/python-circuitpython-test#python-computer-wiring-5-5.
-Color code and Pinout examples for RASPI 3 Model B:
+Pinout examples for RASPI 3 Model B (when using a different development board, please check the board pinout when connecting to the sensor):
-- Pi *3V3* (PIN 1) to sensor *VIN*, red cable
+- *3V3* (PIN 1) to sensor *VIN*
-- Pi *GND* (PIN 9) to sensor *GND*, Brown cable
+- *GND* (PIN 9) to sensor *GND*
-- Pi *SCL* (GPIO 3, PIN 5) to sensor *SCK*, Orange cable
+- *SCL* (GPIO 3, PIN 5) to sensor *SCK*
-- Pi *SDA* (GPIO 2, PIN 3) to sensor *SDI*, Yellow cable
+- *SDA* (GPIO 2, PIN 3) to sensor *SDI*

 ### Honeywell HPMA115S0
 1. To make the wiring more straightforward, create a Molex-DuPont connector cable for the sensor.
 (Please see the [Datasheet](http://www.farnell.com/datasheets/2313714.pdf) for reference.)
 - remove 4 cables from your 8 pin Molex pigtail (from right to left: pin 1, 3, 4 and 5)
 - cut the DuPont connector from one end of 4 DuPont jumper wires
 - splice the 4 remaining wires (pin 2, 6, 7 and 8) of your Molex pigtail to the jumper wires
-2. Plug the Molex side of your connector cable to the sensor, and connect it to the Raspberry Pi via the following table:
+2. Plug the Molex side of your connector cable to the sensor, and connect it to the Raspberry Pi via the following table (Pinout examples for RASPI 3 Model B (when using a different development board, please check the board pinout when connecting to the sensor)):
-- Pi *5V* (PIN 4) to sensor *Pin 2*, purple cable
+- *5V* (PIN 4) to sensor *Pin 2*
-- Pi *RXD* (GPIO 15, PIN 10) to sensor *Pin 6*, grey cable
+- *RXD* (GPIO 15, PIN 10) to sensor *Pin 6*
-- Pi *TXD* (GPIO 14, PIN 8) to sensor *Pin 7*, white cable
+- *TXD* (GPIO 14, PIN 8) to sensor *Pin 7*
-- Pi *GND* (PIN 4) to sensor *Pin 8*, black cable
+- *GND* (PIN 4) to sensor *Pin 8*

 ## Testing the sensors using *sensortext.py*
 1. Boot up your Pi again, log in via SSH, and update it with the following command: **sudo apt-get update && sudo apt-get upgrade**